 Implementation of the Competition

-Among all applications, five candidates are short-listed.
+Among all applications, nine candidates are short-listed.
 Under the guidance of a professional energy consultant the candidates receive the opportunity to fine-tune their project proposals and present them to the jury.
 Out of the short list, the most promising idea is selected and awarded “Green Energy Champion Sri Lanka 2019”.

 Announcement of the Winner

 Selected projects are contacted directly and publicly announced in the websites’ news section and on Facebook.
 The Green Energy Champion of each category will be declared during the pitch event.
 After the implementation of the winning projects, all ideas will be inaugurated during a final award ceremony.